kemiolorunfemi/LITA_Customer-Data-Analysis/README.md

 **Subscription Duration:** The period subscription was active for

 ### Key Metrics
-**1. Subscription Duration:** Calculated as the difference between the Subscription End and Subscription Start across all subscription
+**1. Subscription Duration:** Calculated as the difference between the Subscription End and Subscription Start across all subscription.

-**2. Total Revenue:** Calculated as the Sum of all the Revenue from the various subscriptions **3.
-Average Subscription Duration:** Calculated as the average of the difference between the Subscription End and Subscription Start across all subscription
+**2. Total Revenue:** Calculated as the Sum of all the Revenue from the various subscriptions.

+**3. Average Subscription Duration:** Calculated as the average of the difference between the Subscription End and Subscription Start across all subscription.

 ### How Data was utilised